-Replacement of capital assets which are not considered 'core' to the activities of the field/park-and not the responsibility of Haldimand County-will also be assessed through the CPP and, if approved, funded at up to 35%.
+Replacement of capital assets which are not considered considered considered considered considered considered contents or new capital assets to the activities of the field/park-and not the responsibility of Haldimand County,-will also be assessed through the CPP and, if approved, funded at up to 35%.
 These projects include, but are not limited to, batting cages, scoreboards, etc.

-Requests for new capital assets which are not considered 'core' to the activities of the field/park (e.g. batting cages, scoreboards) or relate to the delivery of service by a user group (e.g. breakaway bases, ice dividers) are 100% the responsibility of the Fields and Parks Management Group, although the purchase/installation of these items must first be approved by Haldimand County.
+Requests for new capital assets which are not considered 'core'enhancements to the activities of the field/park (e.g. batting cages, scoreboards) or relate to the delivery of service by a user group (e.g. breakaway bases, ice dividers) are 100% the responsibility of the Fields and Parks Management Group, although the purchase/installation of these items must first be approved by Haldimand County.